 Our group focuses on drug discovery and development through phenotypic screening assays rather than single-target approach.
 We develop and validate in vitro and in vivo phenotypic screening assays.
 Our in vitro cell models are mostly based on human primary cells, rather than commercially available cell lines.

 Our group aims to develop novel anti-fibrotic medicines through phenotypic screening.
 We have developed and validated phenotypic assays amenable to high throughput screening, as well as secondary functional assays.
-One of our workstreams has produced two hit compounds which have been further tested and validated in in vivo models and now being taken to clinical studies.
+One of our workstreams has identified two hit compounds which have been further tested and validated in in vivo models and are now being taken to clinical studies.

-Development of phenotypic screening assay for burns patients in collaboration with Prof Peter Dziewulski, St Andrew Anglia Ruskin Burns and Plastic Surgery Research Unit (link to STAAR).
+Development of phenotypic screening assay for burns patients in collaboration with Prof Peter Dziewulski, St Andrews Centre for Plastic Surgery and Burns.
 Current stage: Assay has been developed and validated, screened small molecule compounds; hit validation in progress.

 Projects being developed: Phenotypic screening assays using human primary cardiac and lung fibroblasts.